OWASP/secure-coding-practices-quick-reference-guide/_draft/en/us/03-appendices/05-glossary.markdown

   regulation.
 Eight characters is commonly used, but 16 is better or consider the use of multi-word pass phrases

-**Persistent Logins**: Disallow persistent logins and enforce periodic session terminations, even when the session is active.
+**Persistent logins**: Disallow persistent logins and enforce periodic session terminations, even when the session is active.
 Especially for applications supporting rich network connections or connecting to critical systems.
 Termination times should support business